milkschen/leviosam2/README.md

 The levioSAM file saved to `<output prefix>.lft`.

-To lift over coordinates given from a sam file using a serialized `.lft` file:
+To lift over coordinates given from a SAM/BAM file using a serialized `.lft` file:

 ```
 $ ./levioSAM lift -a <sam> -l <lft> -p <output prefix>